Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - Calcium channel blockers

-- Severe coronary artery disease (severe angina, multi-artery involvement, evidence of ischemia, or significant narrowing of left main coronary artery), particularly if abnormalities are evident in the left ventricle of the heart, the main pumping chamber
+- Severe CAD (severe angina, multi-artery involvement, evidence of ischemia, or significant narrowing of left main coronary artery), particularly if abnormalities are evident in the left ventricle of the heart, the main pumping chamber.

-The two main surgical procedures for patients with coronary artery disease are:
+The two main procedures for patients with CAD are:

-- Coronary artery bypass grafting (commonly called bypass or CABG), which is usually reserved for patients with severe coronary artery disease.
+- Coronary artery bypass grafting (commonly called bypass or CABG), which is usually reserved for patients with severe CAD.

 Statin drugs approved in the United States are lovastatin (Mevacor, generic), pravastatin (Pravachol, generic), simvastatin (Zocor, generic), atorvastatin (Lipitor, generic), fluvastatin (Lescol), pitavastatin (Livalo), and rosuvastatin (Crestor).